dedwar65/TA-notes/README.md

 # TA-notes
-Notes and practice problems from courses I've been a teaching assistant (TA) for at Johns Hopkins.
+Notes and practice problems from courses I've been a teaching assistant (TA) for as a graduate student.